 - Poor quality foods should be avoided, especially on the streets.

 Singapore is stacked full of opportunities and experiences for expats living in Asia.
 It has the stunning backdrop of a lively metropolis.
 However, if you’re looking for a quieter city with great transport links to the action, we suggest exploring Tiong Bahru, which is among the oldest residential areas.

 Despite being quieter, there is still a wealth of things to keep you entertained including restaurants and shops.
 Setting up a base in Singapore is simple, and you can often find HBD housing dotted around, which is part-funded by the government.

 Expats living in Asia – Best locations in summary

-Moving to another country will send you on an emotional rollercoaster, which is why you need to be prepared.
-If you can’t decide on one area, consider making the most of cheap property prices and try different cities.
+Moving to another country as expats living in Asia may send you on an emotional rollercoaster.
+This is why you need to be prepared.
+If you can’t decide on one country or area i Asia , consider making the most of cheap property prices and try different cities.